abworrall/dicebot/README.md

 ## Things the DM will do
 #
-db attack -reset                   # clear the slate db attack add orc.4 wolf.4         # add in some monsters (see `db rules monster`) db attack strider by wolf.2 bite   # second wolf uses `bite` to attack player `strider`
+db attack -reset                   # clear the slate db attack add orc.4 wolf.6         # add in ten monsters (see `db rules monster`) db attack strider by wolf.2 bite   # second wolf uses `bite` to attack player `strider`

 ## Things a player can do
 #
-db attack                          # review the state of things db attack join                     # will assign an init score
+db attack                          # review the state of things db attack join                     # auto-rolls initiative

 ## Weapon attacks
 #